Stills & Nash…Recent Interviews

 The Beatles…A Hard Day’s Night 60th Anniversary Vinyl

-It’s not one of the big anniversary box sets, but A Hard Day’s Night is getting a 60th Anniversary release on white vinyl.
+It’s not one of the big anniversary box sets, but A Hard Day’s Night has received a 60th Anniversary release on white vinyl.

-The release is set for October 19th, 2024…National Album Day.
+The release was October 19th, 2024…National Album Day.
 This was the first album that had all Lennon-McCartney compositions.
 Here’s the tracklist.

 If you were in England in 1964, that is the album you got.
 Unfortunately, those of us in America got the below movie soundtrack that only had the seven songs from side one of the British version, along with some instrumental music from the film..